 Veterinary Medicine, as a profession has an image problem.
 Veterinarians are thought of as “greedy bastards” who “only care about money.”
 If you didn’t know this already, I challenge you to spend 5 minutes on the social media pages of animal rescues.

-By learning to market veterinary services in today’s competitive environment, it just means a better level of care for your patients.
+In changing the way we market veterinary services in today’s competitive environment, it means better care for our patients and less stress and worry for us.

-The solution?
+The solution I came up with?
 A digital online community for veterinarians.
 Vet Medicine Labs.
 Hosted over on Mighty Networks.
 It’s free to join if you are wondering, and there is more info on the landing page.
 Click the image or the link below to head over to the Vet Marketing Labs community.